Is AI Treating You Well?

 I don’t think, therefore I know

-Hallucinating Large Language Models (LLMs) spit answers with absolute authority.
+Large Language Models (LLMs) spit answers with absolute authority.
 Ask a question on ChatGPT or Gemini, and it’ll feel assertive… almost overly nice.
-Not saying "Erm, I think" or “You know what mate, I’m just not sure of that.”
-Clearly, its behaviour is beyond-human.
-It’s been trained that way.
+It won’t respond saying "Erm, I think" or “You know what mate, I’m just not sure of that.”
+Clearly, this behaviour is beyond-human.
+That’s all down to the way it’s been taught.

 AI models are often trained using Reinforcement Learning from Human Feedback (RLHF), which rewards them for being helpful and agreeable.
-This can lead to a behavior called sycophancy, where the AI prioritises agreeing with you (or its own previous wrong statement) over being accurate.
-The economics of affirmation are a tricky business, as Mouthwash studio points out in an interview with brand strategist and cultural forecaster, Barr Balamuth.
+This can lead to a behaviour called sycophancy, where the AI prioritises agreeing with you (or its own previous wrong statement) over being accurate.
+These economics of affirmation are a tricky business, as Mouthwash Studio points out in an interview with brand strategist and cultural forecaster, Barr Balamuth.

 “Relentless affirmation, premise validation, and constant praise are engagement drivers designed with the same logic as Instagram’s pull-to-refresh function mimicking a slot machine lever.”

-OTT affirmations from LLMs might provide instant gratification, like you’re doing a good job.
-But real creativity doesn’t work like that.
-Anyone that’s ever worked with a Creative Director knows that conflict pushes work, not immediate compliance.
-Being nice when brand building won’t always suffice: kind answers don’t pass muster
+OTT affirmations from LLMs might provide instant gratification, like you’re doing a great job, buddy.
+But human creativity doesn’t work like that.
+Anyone that’s ever been in the presence of decent Creative Director knows that conflict pushes work, immediate compliance doesn’t.
+Being nice when brand building won’t always suffice.
+Often, kind answers simply don’t cut it.

 Embracing ambiguity and friction - working out the answer for yourself - is a necessary component of strong creativity.
-They create a more meaningful understanding of why and how an idea works.
-Getting an answer generated for you makes the creative muscle weak, the outcome bland.
+Working in this way creates a more meaningful understanding of why and how an idea works.
+Having an answer generated for you fatigues your creative muscle: the outcome becomes weak.

 No-brainer or same-samer?

 The promise of innovation without the graft seems like a no-brainer from a business sense.
 Optimise processes.
 Streamline workflows.
 Produce content faster, cheaper with fewer resources.
-Less tricky human beings to deal with, or get in the way of the growth.
+Rely on a reduced amount of emotional human beings getting in the way of margins.

 It’s never been easier for anyone to create something that looks and sounds exactly like something else.
-But a brand isn’t something, it is it.
+But to a business, a brand shouldn’t be something, it should be everything.
 A one in more than a million.
 To stand a chance at standing out, what it looks like and how it sounds has to feel like the only one.
-Not the same.
+Not the same as the rest.

 AI’s rinse-and-repeat-eye-wateringly quick creative can turn brands into vessels of their own demise.
 This is easiest to see in the luxury, premium space, the last place you want to look and feel cheap and anyone’s.
 Signalling a mass market vibe decreases the distance luxury brands invest so heavily in trying to increase.